 Pointing High School Students Towards Trades

-Twice a year, Selkirk College introduces high school students to the various trades’ pathways through Made For Trades.
-On Friday, November 27 students from high schools across the West Kootenay-Boundary will descend on the Silver King Campus to take a closer look at Welding, Metal Fabrication, Heavy Mechanics, Millwright/Machinist, Fine Woodworking, Carpentry, Electrical, Hairdressing and Esthetics.
+Selkirk College introduces high school students to the various trades’ pathways through Made For Trades.
+On Friday, February 22 students from high schools across the West Kootenay-Boundary will descend on the Silver King Campus to take a closer look at Welding, Metal Fabrication, Heavy Mechanics, Millwright/Machinist, Fine Woodworking, Carpentry, Electrical, Hairdressing and Esthetics.

 “The best way to get students enthusiastic about their potential options is to show them what goes on in the shops,” says Selkirk College Recruitment Specialist Aimie Chernoff.
 “It’s always a great day for both the high school students and the college staff who open their shops to young people who are eager to find out more.”